List of volcanoes in the Hawaiian–Emperor seamount chain

 The Hawaiian–Emperor seamount chain is a series of volcanoes and seamounts extending about 6200 km across the Pacific Ocean.

 The chain was produced by the movement of the ocean crust over the Hawaiʻi hotspot, an upwelling of hot rock from the Earth's mantle.

 As the oceanic crust moves the volcanoes farther away from their source of magma, their eruptions become less frequent and less powerful until they eventually cease to erupt altogether.
 At that point, erosion of the volcano and subsidence of the seafloor cause the volcano to gradually diminish.

 As the volcano sinks and erodes, it first becomes an atoll island and then an atoll.
 Further subsidence causes the volcano to sink below the sea surface, becoming a seamount.
-Once a seamount is 600 metres or more under the surface, it is also classed as a guyot.
 This list documents the most significant volcanoes in the chain, ordered by distance from the hotspot, but there are many others that have yet to be properly studied.

 The chain can be divided into three subsections.
 The first, the main windward Hawaiian islands consist of the eight youngest and easternmost Hawaiian islands.
 This is the youngest part of the chain and includes volcanoes with ages ranging from 400,000 years to 5.1 million years.
 The island of Hawaiʻi comprises five volcanoes, of which two (Kilauea and Mauna Loa) are still active.
 Kamaʻehuakanaloa Seamount (formerly Lōʻihi) continues to grow offshore, and is the only known volcano in the chain in the submarine pre-shield stage.

 The second part of the chain is composed of the Northwestern Hawaiian Islands, collectively referred to as the Leeward isles, the constituents of which are between 7.2 and 27.7 million years old.
 Erosion has long since overtaken volcanic activity at these islands, and most of them are atolls, atoll islands, and extinct islands.
 They contain many of the most northerly atolls in the world, including Kure Atoll, the northernmost atoll in the world.

 The oldest and most heavily eroded part of the chain are the Emperor seamounts, which are 39 to 85 million years old.